ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/retrieve.rst

 As of ThreatConnect version 7.2, the API response for a GET request to the ``/v3/tags`` endpoint will include standard Tags and system-generated ATT&CK® Tags (i.e., Tag objects that include the ``techniqueId`` field).
 A standard Tag is any Tag that is not an ATT&CK Tag.

-To retrieve *only* standard Tags in your Organization, send the following request.
-To retrieve *only* standard Tags in a Community or Source your API user account has access to, include the ``owner`` query parameter in your request to `specify that Community or Source <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_.
+To retrieve *only* standard Tags, send the following request:

 Request (Decoded URL)